-Before you start on any new skin care regimen or buy the newest miracle cream trending on social media you need to know your skin type.
-Because the chances are, if you don’t all your hard earned money will be spent on products which do nothing for your skin or worse make it break out.
+Before you start on any new skincare regimen or buy the newest miracle cream trending on social media you need to know your skin type.
+If you don’t all your hard-earned money may be wasted on products which have no effect or make it break out.

-Skin type is largely inherited and determined by your genes, the chances are if your mother or father has great skin you will as well.
-Unfortunately, if the reverse is the case and they have oily or acne prone skin then ………
+Your skin type is largely inherited and determined by your genes, so if your mother or father has great skin you will as well.
+Unfortunately, if the reverse is the case and they have oily or acne-prone skin then ………

 Despite your genes, your skin’s condition is not set in stone, good or great skin can go ”bad” due to habits and bad skin can either get better or worse based on habits as well.
 Depending on how severe these habits are some of the changes may be permanent.

 Skin is generally classified into five main type’s normal, dry, oily, combination and sensitive, each with characteristics that need special attention.
 Although the classification seems simple, your dry or oily skin may not behave exactly like your friend’s since each person is unique.